Reyleth/T1A3-Text-Battle-Game/README.md

 ### Q: Are there any known issues?

-A: Currently, there are no known issues.
-However, if you encounter any problems while playing the game, please let us know so that we can investigate and address them.
+A: If you waste your gold you will be forced to start a new character as you can't afford new weapons.
+I intend to add a way to earn gold outside of boss battles.
+If you encounter any other problems while playing the game, please let me know so that we can investigate and address them.